metabase/metabase/docs/users-guide/10-metabot.md

 ### Showing questions

 To see a question from Metabase in Slack type
-'''MetaBot show "<question-name>"''' where question name is the title of one of saved questions.
+'''metabot show "<question-name>"''' where question name is the title of one of saved questions.
 If you have several similarly named questions Metabot will ask you to differentiate between the two by typing the number next to the name.

 ![MetaBot similar](images/metabot/MetabotSimilarItems.png)